galfarotolon/movie-master/README.md

 # Status

-This is an ongoing projec I work on in my free time.
+This is an ongoing project I work on in my free time.
 Next features I'm looking to implement are:

 - Add user onboarding/login
 - Add movie details/trailer router when poster is clicked